Velocity (video game): Velocity Ultra

 Velocity Ultra is a high-definition remake of Velocity for the PlayStation Vita and was released on 15 May 2013.
 The remake includes numerous new features and upgrades and the graphics for Velocity Ultra have been completely remade to accommodate the high-definition resolution of the Vita.
 The art style has been reworked to be more consistent, and better match the upgraded graphics.
 Moreover, the remake includes Trophy support for the PlayStation Network.
 Furthermore, Velocity Ultra includes leaderboards; a global leaderboard, and a separate leaderboard for PlayStation Network friends.
 Additionally the game's user interface has been redesigned to support touch controls in addition to device buttons.
 Teleportation is possible simply by touching the screen, and bombs have been allocated to the right analog stick.
 The game is also available on PlayStation 3 and Steam.

 Reception

 Velocity has been met with positive reviews.
-Eurogamer's Rich Stanton rated the game an 8/10 saying, "Velocity looks like a blast from the past and plays like anything but; it's some sort of triumph of substance over style.
+Eurogamers Rich Stanton rated the game an 8/10 saying, "Velocity looks like a blast from the past and plays like anything but; it's some sort of triumph of substance over style.
 That sounds like a good thing, and it is, but a little more of the latter wouldn't have hurt."
 IGN adds "It's not the modest price that makes you love Velocity, though, it's the ideas – the casual, confident creativity and gradually unfolding scope of its levels".
 GameSpot gave Velocity a 7/10 noting that "initial parts of the game are repetitive".